Oil dips on swelling U.S. supply, but mood generally upbeat on trade hopes

 Although crude stocks C-STK-T-EIA dipped by 1.7 million barrels, to 439.74 million barrels, they remained above their five-year seasonal average of 435 million barrels.

-Gasoline stocks USOILG=ECI rose 8.1 million barrels, to 248.1 million barrels, marking the largest weekly rise since December, 2016.
-Distillate stocks USOILD=ECI swelled by 10.6 million barrels, to 140.04 million barrels.
+Gasoline stocks rose 8.1 million barrels, to 248.1 million barrels, marking the largest weekly rise since December, 2016.
+Distillate stocks swelled by 10.6 million barrels, to 140.04 million barrels.
+(Reporting by Henning Gloystein Editing by Joseph Radford)